opendilab/DI-engine-docs/source/hands_on/dqn.rst

 ---------
 DQN was proposed in `Human-level control through deep reinforcement learning <https://www.nature.com/articles/nature14236>`_.
 Traditional Q-learning maintains an \ ``M*N`` \ Q value table (where M represents the number of states and N represents the number of actions), and iteratively updates the Q-value through the Bellman equation.
 This kind of algorithm will have the problem of dimensionality disaster when the state/action space becomes extremely large.

 DQN is different from traditional reinforcement learning methods.
 It combines Q-learning with deep neural networks, uses deep neural networks to estimate the Q value, calculates the temporal-difference loss, and perform a gradient descent step to make an update.
-Two tricks that make the standard online Q-learning suitable for training large neural networks without diverging are experience replay and fixed target Q-targets.
+Two tricks that improves the training stability for large neural networks are experience replay and fixed target Q-targets.
 The DQN agent is able to reach a level comparable to or even surpass human players in decision-making problems in high-dimensional spaces (such as Atari games).

 Quick Facts
 -------------